rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

-On the other side, not all papers are good, unfortunately, and we shouldn't shy away from rejecting poor-quality work, lest the subject be contaminated by bogosity.
+On the other side, not all papers are good, unfortunately, and we shouldn't shy away from rejecting poor-quality work, lest the subject be contaminated with bogosity.
 Returning to the above list, in order of decreasing importance:

 - is the motivation real - does the paper address an important problem?